-- A. Work with CFS to integrate into the coordinated entry process the identification, prioritization, and referral of FUP-eligible youth not currently within CFS's caseload.
-The CoC will assess the housing and related service needs for youth and determine if an FUP voucher is the appropriate level of assistance needed through established guidelines. - B. Identify CoC services that may be used in conjunction with the FUP. - C. Encourage CoC partners to engage and provide resources to assist with the following: - 1.
+A. Work with CFS to integrate into the coordinated entry process the identification, prioritization, and referral of FUP and FYI Eligible Youth/Young Adults not currently within CFS' caseload.
+The CoC will assess the housing and related service needs for youth/young adults and determine if a FUP or FYI voucher is the appropriate level of assistance needed through established guidelines.

+- B. Identify CoC services that may be used in conjunction with FUP/FYI. - C. Encourage CoC partners to engage and provide resources to assist with the following: - 1.
 Working with landlords. - 2.
 Providing transportation to view units. - 3.
 Housing navigation services. - 4.
 Referral and access to mainstream services. - 5.
 Providing assistance with moving costs (utility deposits/arrear, security deposits, application fees). - 6.
 Providing post-move counseling. - D. Attend regular meetings (at least quarterly) with HACSB and CFS. - E. Train HACSB and CFS staff on the coordinated entry system process and the identification and referral of youth. - F. Comply with the provisions of this MOU.